 We are in an era of Internet and mobility.
 We love to take care of things over the web on our portable devices, be it a smartphone or a tablet.
 In such a world there is always an issue of website compatibility with the device.
 This is where we expect each and every site to be responsive so that they are accessible on all the devices.
 There are quite a few websites that still require a PC or Internet Explorer.
 So, does this mean that Mac users cannot access them?
 Not at all, in fact, there was once a time when such a situation prevailed but not anymore.

-With the advent and subsequent upgrades of Safari, as a browser for Mac, a majority of sites are compatible with Mac.
+With the advent and subsequent upgrades of Safari, like a browser for Mac, a majority of sites are compatible with Mac.
 Additionally, thanks to the universal platforms used to build sites today, almost all the websites have been rendered Mac-compatible.
-Yet, there remain a miniscule number of sites that restrict themselves to a PC or Internet Explorer.
+Yet, there remain a minuscule number of sites that restrict themselves to a PC or Internet Explorer.
 That may sound depressing, but this is nothing to be bothered about, as long as there is an easy way to tackle it.
-Generally this does not occur with all kinds of websites, but only with sites pertaining to specific industries or organizations.
+Generally, this does not occur with all kinds of websites, but only with sites about specific industries or organizations.